Buzut/steroids/README.md

 get_header(null, [['name' => 'blog'], ['name' => 'comments', 'lazy' => true]]);
 ```

-### Git
-Naming is often the hardest thing, Git commits are no exception.
-That's why Steroids comes with a very convenient [git commit template](https://github.com/Buzut/git-emojis-hook) that should help a lot.
-Feel free to remove it if you don't need it!

-### PHP & WordPress functions
-A handfull of pre-defined functions:

-* Built-in pagination
-* Markdown rendering function to render Markdown in templates
-* Image optimisation built-in
-* And many more, just take a look at [config.php](config.php) & [inc/](inc/)

-#### `steroids` prefix
-Functions are prefixed by `steroids_` to avoid collision.
-If you want to rename them, you can do so with a project wide search and replace to replace all instances of `steroids_` by the awesome name you chose.

 ### Assets pre-compression
 CSS, JavaScript and SVG files are pre-compressed in both Brotli and Gzip so that your webserver will be able to server better compressed files even faster!

-### One line npm deploy
-As everyone knows, `npm` is a powerfull tool.
-So why not take advantage of it for casual deploys?
-There's a sweet `deploy` command built in that simply relies on rsync to sync your local theme to your server.

-To take advantage of it, just replace `YOUR_SERVER` in the npm scripts section by your server's ssh info and you're good to go!

 ## Performance & junk removal
 This theme used to do a lot to remove "junk" WordPress defaults.
 It still does a few things but in the end, this is better managed by a third party plugin.